 Executive Search Data

-If you are a potential candidate for one of our executive search assignments, categories of personal data we collect may include: contact information (e-mail address, address, telephone number), career history, education history, social activities, compensation details (where permitted by applicable legislation), professional experience, languages, photographs, individual capabilities and preferences, personality, character traits, professional style profile, executive competencies, interview notes as well as interview recordings and transcripts of such recordings (if applicable), identification data (civil/marital status, gender, nationality), and contact history.
-This data may be obtained directly from you, through publicly available sources and/or third parties such as sources/referees, your professional networking profile, news reports and our authorized background check providers.
+If you are a potential candidate for one of our executive search assignments, categories of personal data we collect may include the following identifiers: contact information (e-mail address, address, telephone number), career history, education history, social activities, compensation details (where permitted by applicable legislation), professional experience, information relating to references, languages, photographs, individual capabilities, qualifications, preferences, personality, character traits, professional style profile, executive competencies, interview notes as well as interview recordings and transcripts of such recordings (if applicable), offer letters, identification data (civil/marital status, gender, nationality), and contact history.
+This data may be obtained directly from you, through publicly available sources, your professional networking profile, news reports, and/or third parties such as our clients, sources/referees, and our authorized background check providers.

-In order to align our search process with our commitment to ensuring equal opportunities we may collect information about you (in appropriate circumstances and in accordance with applicable local law) which may be classified as diversity information (such as your ethnic background, gender, disability, age, sexual orientation, religion or beliefs, and/or social economic background).
-Additionally, as some of our clients may be subject to employment diversity requirements Spencer Stuart may be required to share such information insofar as it pertains to the search you are a part of.
+In order to align our search process with our commitment to ensuring equal opportunities, we may collect information about you (in appropriate circumstances and in accordance with applicable local law) which may be classified as diversity information, or protected legal characteristics under California or federal law (such as your racial or ethnic background, gender, disability, age, sexual orientation, religion or beliefs, and/or socioeconomic background).
+Additionally, as some of our clients may be subject to employment diversity requirements, Spencer Stuart may be required to share such information insofar as it pertains to the search you are a part of.

 Leadership Advisory Data

-If you participate in our Individual Style Profile, Executive Intelligence (ExI) evaluation, or are assessed as part of our services, we may collect information such as your name and email address, cultural-style background, qualifications, work experience, details regarding your employment, responsibilities at work, your professional views and opinions, as well as any other information and responses you may provide to evaluative measures, surveys and interviews (including where applicable interview recordings and transcripts of such recordings).
+If you participate in our Individual Style Profile, Executive Intelligence (ExI) evaluation, or are assessed as part of our services, we may collect information and identifiers such as your name and email address, cultural-style background, qualifications, work experience, details regarding your employment, responsibilities at work, your professional views and opinions, as well as any other information and responses you may provide to evaluative measures, surveys and interviews (including, where applicable, interview recordings and transcripts of such recordings).
 Providing additional personal data such as age, gender, and ethnicity is voluntary and will not affect the assessment results.